Samsun: Government

 Samsun holds an important historical role in the political development of the Republic of Turkey.
 The city is where the first branch of the Free Republican Party and the first provincial branch of the Democrat Party were opened.
 For that reason, the city occupies an important place in the history of politics in Turkey.
 Samsun has traditionally voted for right-wing and nationalistic parties both in local and national elections.
 In this respect, in Samsun, which is described as the "vote depot of the right".
 Until the 2018, nearly 80% of the populace voted for right-wing parties while the membership rate to political parties is around 20%.
 The majority of the deputies have been from the right in all general elections since 1950.
 Only in 1989 and 1994 did a candidate from a left-wing party, Muzaffer Önder was elected mayor.

+The city's political view has been changed dramatically at 2002 general elections.
+The city was governed by Republican People's Party for long years, but Justice and Development Party took it at 2002 elections and did not lose at this city since then.

 Today, 6 of the 9 deputies of Samsun's delegation to the Turkish Grand National Assembly are members of right-wing parties with the exception of those from Atakum.
 The mayor of the Metropolitan Municipality Mustafa Demir is a member of the Justice and Development Party.
 Of the members of parliament from Samsun, Ahmet Demircan, Yusuf Ziya Yılmaz, Çiğdem Karaaslan, Fuat Köktaş and Orhan Kırcalı are from the Justice and Development Party, while two are from the Republican People's Party, one from Good Party and one from the Nationalist Movement Party.

 Pollution

 Air pollution is a problem in some parts of the city, especially in winter when free coal is supplied to poor families by the government.
-NOx levels on Yüzüncüyıl Boulevard are among the highest in the country.
+NOx levels from traffic on Yüzüncüyıl Boulevard are among the highest in the country.